rsnodgrass/hass-helium/README.md

 * create sensors or attributes for being able to display per-hotspot rewards per 24-hour, 7-day, 30-day
 * disable polling to allow dynamic scan intervals (e.g. every min for price, every 15 min for hotspot avail, every hour for wallet value)

+#### Out of Scope

+* local access to Helium hotspot status from proprietary vendor APIs (e.g. [Bobcat diagnosis interface](https://jamesachambers.com/bobcat-300-diagnoser-tool-utility-guide-helium-mining/)) -- love this idea, but this should be a separate Home Assistant integration

 ## See Also

 * [Helium](https://helium.com/)